nextauthjs/next-auth/www/docs/getting-started/client.md

 #### Specifying a callbackUrl

-By default, the URL of page the client is on when they sign in is used as the `callbackUrl` and that is the URL the client will be redirected to after signing in.
+The `callbackUrl` specifies to which URL the user will be redirected after signing in.
+It defaults to the current URL of a user.

-You can specify a different URL as the `callbackUrl` parameter by passing it in the second argument to `signIn()`.
-This works for all calls to `signIn()`.
+You can specify a different `callbackUrl` by specifying it as the second argument of `signIn()`.
+This works for all providers.

 e.g.